- This event has passed.

 LIVE Online: The History and Ecology of the Poultney River: How a Bay Became a River

-April 1 @ 6:30 PM - 8:00 PM
+April 1, 2020 @ 5:00 PM - 6:00 PM

 The Human History and Ecology of the Poultney River: How a Bay in the Southern Lake Champlain Valley Became a River

 Presentation by Paul Marangelo and The Nature Conservancy – Vermont

 The lower Poultney River bordering West Haven, VT and Whitehall, NY is one of the most ecologically diverse rivers in New England.
 It is home to endangered fish and mussels, provides spawning habitat for Lake Champlain fishes, and is surrounded by an equally diverse landscape of wetlands and forests found on lands, mostly owned by The Nature Conservancy.
 However, this landscape has changed over time– the river that we see today is a product of dramatic geological changes that occurred 240 years ago.
 With the ecological value of the river as a backdrop, this talk brings together human history and geological documentation from the 1700’s and 1800’s to tell a remarkable story of change: how what we now know as an ecologically valuable small river was once the head of a navigable bay of Lake Champlain.